kbase/kb_sdk/README.md

 When a standard KBase server method is called on a running server, it is handled identically to the current KBase service architecture.
-In fact, clients generated by kb-module-builder on an existing service KIDL will be completely compatible with that existing and running KBase service.
+In fact, clients generated by kb-mobu on an existing service KIDL will be completely compatible with that existing and running KBase service.
 The difference is only when calling an async task.
 In this case, the Server code automatically forwards the request in a standard way to an Execution